 It’s possible to cover cancellations due to the coronavirus for future travel if you buy a CFAR policy.
 That’s because this type of policy lets you cancel at least 48 hours before departure for any reason.
 Keep in mind you’ll only get refunded for part of your trip, such as 75% of the costs.
 You should also buy this policy within a few days or weeks of paying for your travel.

 You can still get a standard travel insurance policy if you want standard coverage unrelated to coronavirus.
-Otherwise, it’s unlikely you’ll get coverage for future trips on standard travel insurance for coronavirus-related interruptions.
+Otherwise, it’s unlikely you’ll get coverage for future trips using standard travel insurance for virus-related interruptions.
 But COVID-19 is an evolving situation, and travel insurance companies are updating their advisories frequently.
-If you have an upcoming trip, double-check the extent of your coverage with your insurer.
+If you have an upcoming trip, double-check your coverage with your insurer.

 Compare cancel for any reason travel insurance for your future trip